 Don’t Rush Anything

-Even if your wife and everyone tells you to get over it right away, do it at your own pace.
+Even if your wife and everyone tell you to get over it right away, do it at your own pace.
 Don’t feel guilty for taking the time you need to process your feelings or not being able to decide anything just yet.
 It’s a soul-crushing experience and you feel embarrassed.

 You still value your marriage enough to fight for it.
 The problem is, nobody can guarantee you that she won’t do this again.
 Your trust has been broken into pieces.
 Marriages are built on trust and communication.
 The foundation is shaken so badly that you don’t know if you’ll ever be able to trust her again.